abodeza/abodeza.github.io/_projects/ViT.md

 ## Image Captioning with Vision Transformer

 This project tackles the problem of image captioning, which involves generating natural language descriptions for input images.
-Developed as the final project for the "Introduction to Deep Learning" course (ECSE 4850), the solution uses a Vision Transformer (ViT) as the image encoder and a Transformer decoder to generate captions.
+Developed initially as the final project for the "Introduction to Deep Learning" course (ECSE 4850), which was then improved to utilize modern cloud-based ML tools.
+The solution uses a Vision Transformer (ViT) as the image encoder and a Transformer decoder to generate captions.
 The model is trained and evaluated on the Flickr8K dataset, where each image is associated with five human-written captions.

 ### Core Components